huntlyroad/typescript-seed/README.md

-# Lightwave Monthly Statistics Generator
+# A Seed Project for Typescript